tpeo/full-stack-curriculum-2023/Week_5/homework/README.md

 ## Instructions

-1. Augment the login by supporting persistent users via authentication: Call our login api and save the authentication token to localstorage.
-2. Upon subsequent requests, you will pass your authentication token to the server upon every request by adding a Bearer Token.
-3. Support retrieving your todo list
+1. Support retrieving your todo list
-4. Support adding todo items to your todo list
+2. Support adding todo items to your todo list
-5. Support removing/checking off todo items to your todo list
+3. Support removing/checking off todo items to your todo list